code for loading the format for the notebook

 print('StopIteration raised')

-We can see it raises a StopIteration exception to signal we've exhausted all of the available values in the iterator.
-Based on this experiment, we now know that iterators use exceptions to structure control flow.
-To signal the end of iteration, a Python iterator simply raises the built-in StopIteration exception.
-To sum it up, we we write:
+It raises a StopIteration exception to signal we've exhausted all available values in the iterator.
+Based on this experiment, we now know iterators use exceptions to structure control flow.
+To signal the end of iteration, a Python iterator raises the built-in StopIteration exception.
+To sum it up, when we write:

 x = [1, 2, 3]